ibm-cloud-docs/vpc/cr-intro.md

 ## System routing table
 {: #system-routing-table}

-Use the system routing table for routing traffic when no matching route is found in the custom routing table that is associated with the subnet where the traffic is egressing.
-If no match found, the packet is dropped.
+You cannot configure a routing table to use the system routing table; it is populated automatically.
+The system routing table is used when no matching route is found in the custom routing table that is associated with the subnet where the traffic is egressing.
+If no match is found, the packet is dropped.

 A system routing table is maintained for each VPC.
 A VPC can have a presence in multiple zones, and the VPC's system routing table is different in each zone.
 For ingress routing, the system routing table contains only routes to each network interface in the VPC’s zone.